TaoDing/flu_vaccination/README.md

-### Manuscript title:

- **‘Joint contribution of gut and respiratory microbial communities in the immune response to seasonal influenza vaccination’**
+### Joint contribution of gut and respiratory microbial communities in the immune response to seasonal influenza vaccination

 ### Context: